mahsandu/koha-backup/README.md

 # Koha Backup, Download, and Optional Shutdown (Windows)

-This repo contains a Windows batch script that connects to a remote Koha server over SSH, triggers or skips Koha backups based on recency, fetches the latest backup files to your Windows machine, and optionally shuts down the remote server.
-No Telegram integration is used.
+This repository provides Windows batch scripts that connect to a remote Koha server over SSH, trigger or skip Koha backups based on recency, download the latest backup files to your Windows machine, and can optionally shut down the remote server.

 ## What it does

 - Ensures the PuTTY tools (`plink.exe`, `pscp.exe`) are available (auto-downloads into `tools/` if missing).
-- Discovers and stores the remote server SSH host fingerprint to avoid interactive host-key prompts in batch mode.
+- Discovers and stores the remote server SSH host fingerprint to avoid interactive host-key prompts in batch mode (TOFU).
 - Optionally runs `koha-run-backups <instance>` on the remote server unless a fresh backup already exists (within the last hour).
 - Finds the two most recent Koha backup files (`.sql.gz` and `.tar.gz`) from `/var/spool/koha/<instance>`.
 - Copies them to `/tmp` on the remote and adjusts permissions for download.